sadiqs3/DP_claims_triage/docs/final_technical_report_draft.md

 ### 4.1 Operational Implications

-The project demonstrates that deterministic business rules and generative AI can support different parts of the claims-triage process without sharing decision authority.
+The project demonstrates that deterministic rules and generative AI can support different stages of claim triage without sharing decision authority.

-The deterministic layer provides repeatable evaluation of policy, device, coverage, evidence, claim-history, and risk conditions.
-LangGraph coordinates the workflow, while RAG and the LLM support the analyst through guidance retrieval and concise explanation.
+The deterministic layer provides repeatable evaluation of policy, device, coverage, evidence, claim-history, exclusion, and risk conditions.
+LangGraph coordinates the sequence, while retrieval and explanation components provide supporting guidance to the analyst.

-The evaluated architecture indicates four principal operational benefits.
+The architecture indicates three principal operational benefits.

-#### Consistent preliminary triage
+#### Consistent and traceable preliminary triage

-Equivalent structured inputs are processed through the same tools and rule-precedence sequence.
-This provides a repeatable starting point for analyst review and reduces reliance on individual interpretation during the initial triage stage.
+Equivalent structured inputs follow the same tool and rule-precedence sequence.
+Each recommendation records the outcome, triggering rule, decision reason, supporting facts, and rule trace.

-#### Traceable recommendations

-Each result contains a disposition, triggering rule, decision reason, supporting facts, and rule trace.
-The solution also preserves a clear distinction between:
+The response also preserves a clear distinction between:

-- authoritative facts produced by deterministic tools;
+- authoritative facts established by deterministic tools;
 - operational guidance retrieved from the knowledge base;
 - explanatory text generated by the LLM.

-This separation improves auditability and allows an analyst to identify the source and authority of each part of the response.
+This separation improves auditability and allows an analyst to understand both the basis and authority of the recommendation.

-#### Controlled access to operational guidance
+#### More accessible operational guidance

-The retrieval layer uses the deterministic outcome, triggering rule, evidence state, and review requirement to locate relevant guidance.
-This demonstrates the feasibility of presenting procedural information alongside the claim recommendation rather than requiring analysts to search multiple documents manually.
+The retrieval layer uses the deterministic outcome, triggering rule, evidence state, and review requirement to locate relevant procedural guidance.
+This demonstrates the feasibility of presenting supporting information within the claim workflow rather than requiring separate manual document searches.

-The project did not measure handling-time reduction in a live environment.
-Faster processing is therefore an expected benefit requiring production validation rather than a measured project outcome.
+No live handling-time study was conducted.
+Reduced search effort and faster preliminary triage are therefore expected benefits that require validation in a production pilot.

-#### Standardised follow-up handling
+#### Controlled follow-up and generative assistance

-The approved 14-question catalogue provides consistent wording for recognised information gaps.
-Catalogue-based selection also prevents the LLM from requesting unsupported evidence or generating uncontrolled customer-facing questions.
+Selection from an approved 14-question catalogue provides standard wording for recognised information gaps and prevents unrestricted generation of customer-facing questions.

-These benefits support the proposal’s objectives of improving consistency, traceability, analyst productivity, and risk control [1].
-However, the six held-out routing errors show that these benefits depend on complete and fail-safe deterministic rule coverage.
+Similarly, the LLM may explain the result but cannot independently alter the outcome, rule, evidence requirement, or follow-up selection.
+These controls support the proposal objectives of improved consistency, traceability, analyst support, and risk control [1].

 ### 4.2 Technical and Methodological Deductions

-The implementation and evaluation produced several broader conclusions.
+The implementation and evaluation produced six principal findings.

-#### Deterministic rules and GenAI require distinct responsibilities
+#### Deterministic rules and GenAI require different responsibilities

-Policy eligibility, coverage, exclusions, limits, and evidence requirements require predictable and auditable execution.
-These responsibilities are best handled through deterministic rules and authoritative structured data.
+Policy eligibility, coverage, exclusions, evidence requirements, and limits require predictable and auditable execution.
+These responsibilities were therefore assigned to deterministic tools.

-Generative AI is more appropriate for:

-- semantic retrieval;
-- explanation and summarisation;
-- analyst guidance;
-- orchestration of supporting workflow stages.

-The project therefore shows that GenAI can add value without becoming the source of policy authority.
+Generative AI was used for semantic retrieval, explanation, and orchestration support.
+The project shows that GenAI can provide value without becoming the source of policy authority.

-#### Semantic retrieval improved guidance access
+#### Semantic retrieval outperformed the lexical baseline

-Semantic Embedding achieved Hit@1 of 78.6%, Hit@3 of 92.9%, and MRR@3 of 0.857, outperforming the TF-IDF baseline.
-This supports semantic retrieval for specialised operational guidance where equivalent concepts may be expressed using different wording.
+Semantic Embedding achieved Hit@1 of 78.6%, Hit@3 of 92.9%, and MRR@3 of 0.857.
+This exceeded the TF-IDF baseline and supported semantic retrieval as the default method for the approved operational corpus.

-The result does not imply that semantic similarity should determine claim eligibility.
-Retrieval remains an analyst-support function.
+The result applies only to guidance retrieval.
+Semantic similarity was not used to determine claim eligibility or disposition.

-#### Additional model complexity did not guarantee improvement
+#### Reranking complexity did not guarantee improvement

-The cross-encoder improved two queries but regressed two others, while aggregate MRR@3 decreased from 0.857 to 0.845.
-Retaining it as an optional stage was therefore more appropriate than enabling it by default.
+The cross-encoder improved two queries but regressed two others.
+Aggregate MRR@3 decreased from 0.857 to 0.845.

-This finding reinforces an evidence-based engineering principle:

-> A more complex model should be adopted only when it produces a consistent improvement in the target workflow.
+Retaining the reranker as an optional stage was therefore more appropriate than enabling it by default.
+This illustrates that additional model complexity should be adopted only when it produces consistent workflow improvement.

 #### Hybrid architectures require adapted evaluation

-The explanation workflow uses both deterministic structured facts and retrieved guidance.
-A document-only faithfulness assessment would incorrectly penalise statements grounded in authoritative tool outputs but absent from retrieved chunks.
+The explanation workflow uses both deterministic structured facts and retrieved knowledge.
+A document-only faithfulness measure would penalise valid statements grounded in tool outputs but absent from the retrieved chunks.

-The final Ragas methodology therefore separated retrieval quality from response faithfulness.
-This distinction is relevant to other systems that combine databases, rule engines, tools, and RAG.
+The final Ragas methodology therefore evaluated retrieval quality against preferred guidance and explanation faithfulness against the complete legitimate generation context.

 #### Automated judges require human calibration

-The LLM judge broadly aligned with the human reviewer for groundedness, answer relevance, and hallucination control, but was more generous on context relevance.
-Semantically related content was not always considered operationally useful by the human reviewer.
+The LLM judge broadly aligned with human review for groundedness, answer relevance, and hallucination control.
+It was more generous when scoring context relevance, where semantically related text was not always considered operationally useful by the human reviewer.

-Automated judging can improve scalability and consistency, but human review remains necessary for domain-specific usefulness and risk interpretation.
+Automated judging was therefore retained as supplementary evidence rather than as a replacement for domain-informed human assessment.

 #### Aggregate accuracy can conceal unsafe error patterns

-The overall held-out accuracy of 89.1% exceeded the approved target.
+The 89.1% held-out accuracy exceeded the approved target.
 However, all six errors were incorrect `PROCEED` recommendations.

-This demonstrates that overall accuracy is insufficient for safety-sensitive triage.
-Evaluation must also examine:
+This demonstrates that a safety-sensitive triage system must evaluate more than overall accuracy.
+Class-specific recall, confusion patterns, manual-review routing, and unsafe-continuation rates are also required.

-- confusion patterns;
-- class-specific recall;
-- manual-review routing;
-- false continuation rates;
-- unsafe-decision diagnostics.

-#### Guardrail safety and rule completeness are separate requirements

-The guardrails successfully blocked unsafe LLM behaviour and preserved deterministic outcomes.
-They also preserved the six incorrect deterministic recommendations.
+The evaluation further showed that guardrail safety and deterministic rule completeness are separate concerns.
+The guardrails successfully preserved the deterministic result, but they could not correct an incomplete deterministic outcome.

-Production safety therefore requires both:

-1. controls that prevent generated content from overriding authority;
-2. complete and fail-safe deterministic business-rule coverage.

 ### 4.3 Proposal Commitment versus Final Outcome